pramirezma/golang-example/README.md

 The Idea is to handle this, to any pipeline

-It comes with a test, so you can andd this step in your pipeline using "go test"
+It comes with a test, so you can add this step in your pipeline using "go test"